-The Countries Where Fishing Labor Trafficking is Most Prevalent
+The Countries Where Fishing Industry Human Trafficking Is Most Prevalent

 According to the Global Slavery Index, 20 fishing countries actually account for more than 80% of the catch worldwide.
-Of these countries, labor right violations are most likely to occur in:
+Of these countries, labor rights violations are most likely to occur in:

 - South Korea